Skip to content

 What is Medicare assignment and how does it work?

-Medicare decides how much to pay providers for covered services.
-Most doctors accept the Medicare-approved amount for services Medicare covers, even if it’s less than they usually charge.
-If the doctor agrees to the approved amount, he or she is accepting assignment.
+Because Medicare decides how much to pay providers for covered services, if the provider agrees to the Medicare-approved amount, even if it is less than they usually charge, they’re accepting assignment.

 A doctor who accepts assignment agrees to charge you no more than the amount Medicare has approved for that service.
-A doctor who participates in Medicare but doesn’t accept assignment can potentially charge you up to 15 percent more than the Medicare-approved amount.
+By comparison, a doctor who participates in Medicare but doesn’t accept assignment can potentially charge you up to 15 percent more than the Medicare-approved amount.

-When choosing new doctors, ask if they accept assignment before you receive care, even if they accept Medicare patients.
+That’s why it’s important to ask if a provider accepts assignment before you receive care, even if they accept Medicare patients.
 If a doctor doesn’t accept assignment, you will pay more for that physician’s services compared with one who does.

 How much do I pay if my doctor accepts assignment?

-Because Medicare Part B covers doctor and outpatient services, your $233 deductible for Part B in 2022 applies before most coverage begins.
-If your doctor accepts assignment, then you generally pay 20 percent of the Medicare-approved amount for the service, called coinsurance, after you’ve paid the annual deductible.
+If your doctor accepts assignment, you will usually pay 20 percent of the Medicare-approved amount for the service, called coinsurance, after you’ve paid the annual deductible.
+Because Medicare Part B covers doctor and outpatient services, your $240 deductible for Part B in 2024 applies before most coverage begins.

 All providers who accept assignment must submit claims directly to Medicare, which pays 80 percent of the approved cost for the service and will bill you the remaining 20 percent.
 You can get some preventive services and screenings, such as mammograms and colonoscopies, without paying a deductible or coinsurance if the provider accepts assignment.